 Operation without 5G core network connectivity: “The 5G system shall allow PIN Elements to communicate when there is no connectivity between a PIN Element with Gateway Capability and a 5G network.
 For a Public Safety PIN licensed spectrum may be used for PIN direct communications otherwise unlicensed spectrum shall be used.”

-PIN element discovery: e.g. “The 5G system shall enable a UE or non-3GPP device in a […] PIN to discover other UEs or non-3GPP devices within the same […] PIN subject to access rights.” and PIN element capability discovery.
+PIN discovery: e.g. “The 5G system shall enable a UE or non-3GPP device in a […] PIN to discover other UEs or non-3GPP devices within the same […] PIN subject to access rights.” and PIN element capability discovery.

+Editor’s note: Although discovery is in the TS 22.261 [4], the agreement for normative work is to divide discovery into two layers: if transport layer is based on 3GPP PC5, the existing procedures defined for 5G ProSe Direct Communication are re-used.
+If the transport layer functionality based on non-3GPP communication specification is outside the 3GPP scope.
+The application layer for PIN and PIN Element discovery and selection is not specified by SA2.

 Relay selection for PIN direct connection: “The 5G system shall support a mechanism for a PIN Element to select a relay for PIN direct connection that enables access to the target PIN Element.”

 Authentication, Privacy and Security: “The 5G system shall provide user privacy; location privacy, identity protection and communication confidentiality for non-3GPP devices and UEs that are using the PIN Element with Gateway Capability […].”